 Alternative carriers powered by T-Mobile

-Like Sprint, there are many prepaid and alternative carriers that rely on T-Mobile's network, including Mint SIM, MetroPCS and others.
+Like Sprint, there are many prepaid and alternative carriers that rely on T-Mobile's network, including Mint Mobile, MetroPCS and others.

 The good news for those bringing their own phones to one of these networks is that there's a good chance, if it was bought in the past couple of years, that it will just work.
 All that you need is a SIM card and service from the new provider and you should be good to go.